arnard76/COMPSCI-student-lab-marking/README.md

 Marking means specifying 0, 1 or 2 marks for a student for the current lab based on amount of lab tasks completed by the student.

-So in order to mark for a student, the tutor needs to do the following
+So in order to mark for a student, the tutor needs to do the following:

-### choose which lab number or week
+1. choose which lab number or week

-### choose the lab session or datetime
+2. choose the lab session or datetime

-### identify the student
+3. identify the student

    - name e.g. Arnav Shekaran
    - ID photo
    - AUID number e.g. 835020202
    - UPI e.g. aaba999
    - email e.g. aaba999@aucklanduni.ac.nz

-### assess student's tasks
+4. assess student's tasks
    Depending on how many tasks the student has completed, provide a mark of 0, 1 or 2.

 ## Design Ideas

 - lab number and lab session can be selected before each session to avoid accidentally providing a mark for the correct student but on the wrong session.

+- lab number and session can be selected automatically based on date and time?

 - instead of typing 0, 1 or 2, press it for speed